siralam/BSImagePicker/README.md

 2. I don't like the design of his multiple selection mode;
 3. He query media files on the Main Thread.
 If you query all images in the device, that will absolutely block your app's response!
 I implemented using CursorLoader instead;
 4. He does not handle fragment lifecycle correctly.
 Quite some number of crashes due to referencing a null `Context` has been reported from my production apps, and his library cannot survive configuration change (e.g. device rotation);
-5. He is still using Glide v3 instead of v4.
-6. He hard-coded to use his own `FileProvider`, which will crash if your app has your own `FileProvider`.
+5. He hard-coded to use his own `FileProvider`, which will crash if your app has your own `FileProvider`.

-But note that `BSImagePicker` does not allow selection from camera and gallery when in multi selection mode, which is possible in `TedBottomPicker`, due to the difference in UIUX.
+But note that `BSImagePicker` does not allow selection from camera and gallery when in multi selection mode, which is possible in `TedBottomPicker`, due to the difference in UI/UX.
 Also, a recent release of `TedBottomPicker` also supports selecting vidoes.
 This is not supported by `BSImagePicker` as well.

 ## How to Use